TrailerNAS/TrailerNAS.github.io/aboutme.md

 ---
 layout: page
 title: About Us
-subtitle: We are a small family on four me my wife and my 2 beautifull boys
+subtitle: We are a small family of four me my wife and my 2 beautifull boys
 ---

 My name is Elvin Morales.
 I have the following abilities or certifications: